altaafkhan/IBM_Applied_Data_Science_Capstone/module4/Capstone Part I.md

 This is a brief overview of data sources and how I will be using it for the Capstone Project.
 A full detailed step by step methodology report will be prepared during the second part of this project.

-- Australian postcode and suburb (locality) data, mainly for Sydney.
-Source: Matthew Proctor.
+1. Australian postcode and suburb (locality) data, mainly for Sydney.
+Source: [Matthew Proctor](https://www.matthewproctor.com/australian_postcodes).
 Turns out this data is not freely available on Australia Post website or on Wikipedia.
 Luckily, I came across this website that publishes a full downloadable list, which was last updated on 16th May 2020.
--	Foursquare data for restaurants and bars reviews
+2. [Foursquare](https://foursquare.com/city-guidedata) for restaurants and bars reviews

 Steps:
 - Extract data from both sources